 With the toaster oven, I generally set it to just a hair over 250* and vary the time in the oven anywhere from 2 to 3 minutes.
 If you go hotter you run the risk of burning the kydex, making the edges get all funky, or turning the textured side of the sheet all shiny and weird looking.
 I’ve read online where people say they use a 300* or hotter oven, but in my experience, that is too hot.
 Also, if you are thinking of using the oven in your kitchen, don’t.
 Kydex tends to smell a little when getting hot, and it lingers in the oven.
 Your wife will be pissed, and it probably isn’t safe to cook food in the same oven you are melting plastic in.
 Check Craigslist for a cheap toaster oven.

+Heat Gun.
 As with the oven, don’t be tempted to borrow the wifes blow dryer in place of a heat gun.
 Blow dryers don’t get hot enough, or move enough air to really do a good job with kydex.
-Find a Harbor Freight and grab a cheap heat gun.
+Find a local Harbor Freight store and grab a cheap heat gun, or order one on Amazon (I have this heat gun, and it’s been working great for casual use for several years).
 Obviously an 1100* heat gun is a lot hotter than a 250* oven, so exercise some caution when using it, and always, always, keep it moving.
 If you leave it in one spot too long, it will scorch the plastic.
 If you get a dual mode heat gun, the lower setting will be a lot more forgiving.